Iran threatens tourism sites and US sends more Marines to Middle East as Trump hints at wind-down

 DUBAI, United Arab Emirates (AP) — Three weeks into an escalating war in the Middle East, Iran threatened Friday to expand its retaliatory attacks to include recreational and tourist sites worldwide, as the U.S. announced it was sending more warships and Marines to the region.

 Hours later, President Donald Trump said on social media that his administration in fact was considering “winding down” military operations in the region.
-His post came after another climb in oil prices sent the U.S. stock market sharply lower.
+His post came after another climb in oil plunged the U.S. stock market.

 The mixed messages came as the war has shown no signs of abating.

-As Israeli airstrikes landed in Tehran, Iran launched more attacks on Israel and energy sites in neighboring Gulf Arab states, and the region marked one of the holiest days on the Muslim calendar.
-Iranians were also celebrating the Persian New Year, known as Nowruz, a normally festive holiday.
+Iran launched more attacks on Israel and energy sites in neighboring Gulf Arab states, and the region marked one of the holiest days on the Muslim calendar.
+Iranians were also celebrating the Persian New Year, known as Nowruz, a normally festive holiday, as Israeli airstrikes landed in Tehran.

-With little information coming out of Iran, it was not clear how much damage its arms, nuclear or energy facilities have sustained in the punishing U.S. and Israeli strikes that began Feb.
+With little information coming out of Iran, it was not clear how much damage its arms, nuclear or energy facilities have sustained in the punishing U.S. and Israeli strikes, which began Feb.
 28 — or even who was truly in charge of the country.
-But Iran's attacks are still choking off oil supplies and denting the global economy, raising food and fuel prices far beyond the Middle East.
+But Iran's attacks are still choking off oil supplies and raising food and fuel prices far beyond the Middle East.

+Meanwhile U.S. officials announced that the Trump administration will lift sanctions on Iranian oil stranded at sea under a one-month license as the White House tries to bring down soaring oil prices.
+The pause applies to Iranian oil loaded on ships as of Friday and is set to end April 19.

 The U.S. and Israel have offered shifting rationales for the war, from hoping to foment an uprising that topples Iran’s leadership to eliminating its nuclear and missile programs.
-There have been no public signs of any such uprising and no end in sight to the war.
+There have been no public signs of any such uprising and no end to the war in sight.

 In his social media post, the president said, “We are getting very close to meeting our objectives as we consider winding down our great Military efforts in the Middle East.”